christophschuhmann/4MC-4M-Image-Text-Pairs-with-CLIP-embeddings/README.md

 All images from YFCC100M are released under a Creative Commons License.
 More information about the exact license for each image is in the CSVs.

-This dataset (the meta-data in the CSV files) is released by me under the Creative Commons License: Attribution 4.0 International (CC BY 4.0) https://creativecommons.org/licenses/by/4.0/
+This dataset (arragement of meta-data in the CSV files, not the images or the texts itself) is released by me under the Creative Commons License: Attribution 4.0 International (CC BY 4.0) https://creativecommons.org/licenses/by/4.0/